How to Make a Portfolio for Mechanical Engineering

 If you composed superior documents during any of your classes, but especially within your academic major, then keep them and include them in your Academic Portfolio.
 For a Mechanical Engineer, these might also include engineering drawings and schematics.
 For an Artist, these would include sketches, drawings, or photos of larger works.

-Fleshing Out the Portfolio
+Fleshing Out the Portfolio for a Career

 Ask any of your professors for a positive recommendation letter to include in your Academic Portfolio.
 These letters normally include letters from professors in your major subject area, but can include those from professors in your minor subject areas as well.